Maimunar/typescript-breaking-changes/src/tests/types/UnionType/analysis.md

 ### Remove Union

-Removing a union is not a BC, unless:
+Removing a union is a BC, unless:

 1. There is an "any" type left in the union
 2. Number is left in the union while a number literal was removed, similarly for all types